Guide to Lake Crescent Lodge

-The Spruce Railroad was designed to haul timber to mills around Port Angeles during WW II but the line was completed just after the war ended in 1945.
-The tracks were used for a number of years but more recently the National Park has reclaimed this right-of-way, turning it into a 4-mile long path.
-The old railroad bed hugs a good portion of the northern shore of the lake and is bike and pet friendly.
-Since the work continues to improve this trail and add about 6.5 mile extension, access is closed through 2021.
+The Spruce Railroad was designed to haul timber to mills around Port Angeles during WW II, but the line was completed just after the war ended in 1945.
+The tracks were used for some years, but more recently, the National Park has reclaimed this right-of-way, turning it into a 4-mile-long path.
+The old railroad bed hugs a good portion of the lake’s northern shore and is bike and pet friendly.

-This gateway area to the Olympic National Park makes for a great location to set up a longer stay in order to enjoy great day-trips in and around the northern parts of the park.
-Here are a few great options well within a day-trip distance from Lake Crescent.
+This gateway area to the Olympic National Park is a great location to set up a more extended stay to enjoy great day trips in and around the northern parts of the park.
+Here are a few great options within a day-trip distance from Lake Crescent.

 - Hurricane Ridge.
-Famous 17-mile highway that seems to ascend to the gods on a ridiculously scenic, windy road.
-Park entrance fee is required and the attraction is very busy on weekends and throughout the summer months.
+A famous 17-mile highway that seems to ascend to the gods on a ridiculously scenic, windy road.
+A park entrance fee is required, and the attraction is bustling on weekends and throughout the summer.
 There are great short hikes and an easily accessible vista to enjoy a picnic lunch.

 - Sol Duc.
-The hot springs are only open to registered guests, due to the pandemic, but many options for hiking along the powerful bubbling Sol Duc River exist.
-Note that this requires park entrance fee.
+The hot springs are open on a first-come, first-served basis, but many options for hiking along the mighty bubbling Sol Duc River exist.
+Note that this requires a park entrance fee.

 - Port Angeles.
-Lake Crescent Lodge is technically in the city of Port Angeles, which serves as the regional economic hub and gateway to Victoria, Canada by way of the Black Ball Ferry.
-Of course, at the time of this wiring the border between USA and Canada is still closed.
-Nonetheless, Port Angeles has a charming downtown core with antique stores, tiny galleries and a number of good food options.
-New Day Cafe is tasty for lunch and Country Aire Natural Grocery a must for picnic supplies.
+Lake Crescent Lodge is technically in Port Angeles, the regional economic hub and gateway to Victoria, Canada, through the Black Ball Ferry.
+Nonetheless, Port Angeles has a charming downtown core with antique stores, tiny galleries, and several good food options.
+New Day Cafe is tasty for lunch, and Country Aire Natural Grocery is helpful for charcuterie supplies.